NirvaanBal/tic-tac-toe/README.md

 - Hit restart button to go to main page
 - Hit reset anytime between the game to get new playing area

+## Raison d'être

+The motive behind this project was to learn building a project using design patterns.

 ## Idea

 Project Idea - [The Odin Project](https://theodinproject.com)